tinkerbell/tinkerbell-docs/docs/services/tink.md

 $ go build -o tink cmd/tink-cli/main.go
 ```

 All the traffic between Tinkerbell services is encrypted via TLS, so before running any `tink` commands there are two environment variables that authenticate the CLI to the `tink-server`.
-The `tink-server` entry point is 127.0.0.1 and exposes ports 42113 and 42114.
+The `tink-server` entry point is 127.0.0.1 and is exposed on ports 42113 and 42114.

 - `TINKERBELL_CERT_URL=http://127.0.0.1:42114/cert`
 - `TINKERBELL_GRPC_AUTHORITY=127.0.0.1:42113`

-NOTE: In a real environment every person that as access to the host and ports can authenticate and use `tink-server`.
+NOTE: In a real environment, every person that has access to the host and ports can authenticate and use `tink-server`.

 You can export them as environment variables or you can run them in-line as part of the `tink` command.